Juanpagab99/AirBnB_clone/README.md

 $
 ```

-It should work in non_interactive mode:
+And it should work in non_interactive mode:

 ```
 $ echo "help" | ./console.py